 - Other natural persons who are not members of the corporate authorities but are factually or legally affiliated with the legal person (such as employees, shareholders, contractors, proxies or attorneys) (version 2).

-Undoubtedly a statement targeting such individuals may infringe their personal interests as natural persons (e.g. their dignity or reputation).
-But can they at the same time infringe the personal interests of the legal person they are affiliated with?
+Undoubtedly a statement targeting such individuals may infringe their personality rights as natural persons (e.g. their dignity or reputation).
+But can they at the same time infringe the personality rights of the legal person they are affiliated with?

 Version 1: Statements targeting corporate bodies or their members

 To start, we should draw an important distinction.
-If a statement concerns a corporate body as such (e.g. “the management board committed fraud”), there is no doubt that the infringement also directly infringes the personal interests of the company.
-This is because the corporate body cannot be regarded as holding its own personal interests.
+If a statement concerns a corporate body as such (e.g. “the management board committed fraud”), there is no doubt that the infringement also directly infringes the personality rights of the company.
+This is because the corporate body cannot be regarded as holding its own personality rights.

 The issue is harder when the statement targets a specific member of a corporate body.
 Most courts recognise that a statement concerning members of the corporate authorities may infringe the reputation of the legal person.

 In one case the court considered whether a publication in which an individual who was a shareholder and the CEO of a company was called “an exceptionally unreliable and irresponsible partner” constituted a statement about the company.
 The publication revealed the name of the company and the role performed in the company by the individual described.
 The court held that such criticism of the behaviour of an individual in commercial dealings infringes not only his reputation as a natural person, but also the company’s reputation.
 This was because the accusation referred to the activity with which the company was identified, as understood by readers (Kraków Court of Appeal judgment of 28 September 1994, case no. I ACa 464/99).